 Since 2013, we have held Capcom Cup to determine the top players in the world.
 We are also working to provide amateur players with opportunities to shine, such as with the new Street Fighter League: College-JP 2019 for students, in June 2019.

 Through these activities, we aim to increase points of contact with our customers and improve customer satisfaction.
-In fiscal 2021, we will hold Capcom Pro Tour Online 2021, a series of 32 1-on-1 tournaments carried out in 19 regions across the globe.
-We are also introducing a team ownership system in the Japanese esports league Street Fighter League: Pro-JP 2021, in which eight companies form original teams that participate.
+In fiscal 2021, we held Capcom Pro Tour Online 2021, a series of 32 1-on-1 tournaments carried out in 19 regions across the globe.
+We also introduced a team ownership system in the Japanese esports league Street Fighter League: Pro-JP 2021, in which eight companies form original teams that participate.
 In these and other ways, we are expanding the scope of our activities.

 Street Fighter League: Pro-JP 2021

 - Messages from CEO Management